jmonlong/manu-vggafannot/manuscript.md

 ### Annotating known variants

 We implemented an approach to find variants from public databases in the pangenome, producing a GAF file with a pangenome path for each variant.
-To accomplish this, we match input variants againt the VCF representation of the pangenome, produced by running `vg deconstruct` on the pangenome file.
+To accomplish this, we match input variants against the VCF representation of the pangenome, produced by running `vg deconstruct` on the pangenome file.
 This VCF file contains all variants and their paths through the pangenome in the *AT* *INFO* field.
 We look for variants in the pangenome VCF that overlap each input variant.
 When an overlapping variant is found, we extract one of two paths from its *AT* field.